ichswarox/NotionNext/docusaurus/Resources/docs/tutorial/coloso-pixaki-procreate-pixel-art.md

 # Coloso: Create Vibrant Pixel Art & Animation with Pixaki + Procreate (Trilingual Subtitles)

-Curated and distributed by **GFXCamp**, this course is designed for pixel art enthusiasts, indie game developers, and 2D animators.
+This course is designed for pixel art enthusiasts, indie game developers, and 2D animators.
 It systematically teaches you the complete workflow of creating high-impact, colorful pixel art — from basic tool operations to exporting finished character animations.

 > Ideal for: Absolute beginners, Procreate users transitioning to pixel art, game artists, and anime-style creators.